Don’t insert percutaneous feeding tubes in individuals with advanced dementia. Instead, offer oral assisted feedings.

 Don’t initiate antihypertensive treatment in individuals ≥60 years of age for systolic blood pressure (SBP) <150 mm Hg or diastolic blood pressure (DBP) <90 mm Hg.

 There is strong evidence for the treatment of hypertension in older adults.
-Achieving a goal SBP of 150 mm Hg reduces stroke incidence, all-cause mortality and heart failure.
-Target SBP and DBP levels should be set cautiously, however, as data do not suggest benefit in treating more aggressively to a goal SBP of <140 mm Hg in the general population ≥60 years of age.
-Furthermore, moderate- or high-intensity treatment of hypertension has been associated with an increased risk of serious fall injury in older adults.
+Achieving a goal SBP of 150mm Hg reduces stroke incidence, all-cause mortality and heart failure.
+There is less consistent evidence that lower BP targets are beneficial for high-risk patients, especially frail patients in the post-acute and long-term care setting.
+Target SBP and DBP levels should be based on shared decision-making with the patient as there is data supporting benefit in treating more aggressively to a goal SBP of <140mm Hg in community-dwelling individuals ≥75 years of age with elevated cardiovascular risk.
+Using a reliable, representative method of taking blood pressures with special attention to orthostatic hypotension is important, as orthostatic hypotension has been associated with increased mortality and cardiovascular events.
+In addition, moderate or high-intensity treatment of hypertension has been associated with an increased risk of serious falls and injury in frail older adults.

 These items are provided solely for informational purposes and are not intended as a substitute for consultation with a medical professional.
 Patients with any specific questions about the items on this list or their individual situation should consult their physician.